How to Clean Dog Ears Safely in 5 Easy Steps

 Step 4: Grab Your Solution

-For those pups that regularly receive ear cleanings and don’t require an intense flush, you can simply dampen a cotton ball with the solution and use this to clean the inner ear delicately.
-Remember, it’s essential not to venture too deep, as we want to avoid any undue irritation.
+For pups that regularly receive ear cleanings and don’t require an intense flush, you can simply dampen a cotton ball with the solution and gently clean the inner ear.
+Remember, it’s essential not to venture too deep, as we want to avoid any damage to the eardrum.

 Step 5: Wiping & Pampering

-Use a cotton ball or gauze to wipe out the ear canal gently and along the ear flap.
-Subsequently, use a dry, clean cotton ball to ensure no moisture lingers behind.
-When you venture into the inner ear, tread softly, for it’s a delicate zone.
+Use a cotton ball or gauze to gently wipe out the ear canal and along the ear flap.
+Then use a dry, clean cotton ball to ensure no moisture lingers behind.
+Remember always to be gentle with the inner ear and not to go too deep.

-Conclude with a soothing ear massage for your furry friend, and there you have it – mission accomplished!
-Wasn’t as daunting as it seemed, right?
-With each session, you’re stepping closer to mastering the art!
+Conclude with a soothing ear massage for your dog, and there you have it – mission accomplished!

-- Reward Your Dog: Post-cleaning, shower your pooch with praise and a treat or two.
-Positive reinforcement goes a long way in building positive associations with uncomfortable scenarios.
+- Reward Your Dog: Post-cleaning, praise and reward your dog with a treat or two.
+Positive reinforcement goes a long way toward building positive associations with uncomfortable scenarios.

 - Young & Restless: Increase your handling sessions for younger or more energetic canines.
-This helps them acclimatize to the routine and will make them more comfortable when being handled not only for ear cleanings but vet visits and nail clipping sessions too!
+This will help them acclimate to the routine and make them more comfortable when being handled not only for ear cleanings but also for vet visits and nail clipping sessions!

 - Safety First: Never venture deep into the ear canal.
 Stick to cleaning only what you can clearly see.
 And cotton swabs?
 A big no-no!
 Cotton swabs easily push debris further into the ear, and you can cause damage to the ear if you reach the ear drum.